It’s hard to deny; YouTube presents a major advantage to any brand that’s serious about growth.

 Why Bother with YouTube SEO At All?

-Google has been featuring YouTube videos in SERPs already, as three Video Thumbnails.
-Like this:
+Google has been featuring YouTube videos in SERPs, like this:

 The new carousel looks like this: